starknet-edu/starknetbook/camp_3/README.md

 It's not that complicated but it's satisfying enough.

+Congratulations!
+We already have an intermediate level from Cairo.
+Cairo is to StarkNet what Solidity is to Ethereum.
+Let's go and deploy some contracts.

 <h2 align="center" id="starknet_contracts">StarkNet Contracts</h2>

+> “StarkNet is a permissionless decentralized ZK-Rollup operating as an L2 network over Ethereum, where any dApp can achieve unlimited scale for its computation, without compromising Ethereum’s composability and security.” - [StarkNet Documentation](https://starknet.io/docs/hello_starknet/index.html#hello-starknet).

 Contracts on StarkNet are written in Cairo.
 You can transpile a Solidity contract to Cairo via [Warp](https://github.com/NethermindEth/warp), or use EVM bytecode using the Kakarot ZKEVM.
 However, the real power of StarkNet will be harness by contracts written in Cairo itself.